 Not only does this ritual create connectedness amongst family members, but research shows that, for children and adolescents, it’s linked to healthier eating habits, higher academic achievement, and increased emotional well-being.

 3. Emotional Wellness

-Emotional wellness includes: practising self-care; fostering inner resources and resiliency; finding unique ways of coping with stressors; creating satisfying relationships; empathizing with others, and being realistic about expectations and time, and knowing when to ask for help.
+Emotional wellness includes: practicing self-care; fostering inner resources and resiliency; finding unique ways of coping with stressors; creating satisfying relationships; empathizing with others, being realistic about expectations and time, and knowing when to ask for help.

 Tips for emotional wellness

 – Gain perspective